barsoom/ex-remit/README.md

 Then visit <http://localhost:4000?auth_key=dev>

+You can run this to fake new commits coming in via webhook:

+    mix wh.commits

 ## Production

 The `POOL_SIZE` for the running dyno is 18, so we've got 2 spare on a Heroku hobby plan.